baronswindle/react-redux-ephemeral/README.md

 #### Arguments
   - `key` **Required**
     * *String*: Specifies the key on `state.ephemeral` where the component's local state will be mounted.
     * *Function*: `id(props) -> String`.
-Accepts the component's props as an arguments and returns a string that specifies the key on `state.ephemeral` where the component's local state will be mounted.
+Accepts the component's props as an argument and returns a string that specifies the key on `state.ephemeral` where the component's local state will be mounted.
   - `reducer` **Required**
     * *Function*: `reducer(state, action) -> newState`.
 Reducer that accepts the local state and action as arguments and returns the new local state.
   - [`initialState`]
+    * *Function*: `initialState(props) -> value`.
+Accepts the component's props as an argument and returns the initial value of the component's local state.
-    * The initial value of the component's local state.
+    * *Value*: The initial value of the component's local state.
 If you don't define this here, be sure to handle the possibility of undefined initial state when you write your reducer.
   - [`mapDispatchToProps`]
     * *Function*: `mapDispatchToProps(localDispatch, ownProps) -> dispatchProps`.
     * *Object*